jabauer/DAVILA/README.md

 The default parser (named parseMySQLDump) can extract the necessary information from a SQL file created by the mysqldump command.
 It can parse both INNODB and MyISAM dabatases, but MyISAM doesn't enforce relationships on the schema level, so they won't appear in your visualization.

-The second parser  (named parseDjangoSql) can extract the necessary information from a SQL file created by the Django command line "manage.py sql" command.
-See inline comments for more information.
-The other parser (named parseRails2fkcSchema) can extract the necessary information from a Rails 2.x schema that uses SQL92 inserts to create foreign key constraints.
+There are also two older parsers as examples.  parseDjangoSql can extract the necessary information from a SQL file created by the pre Django 1.7 "manage.py sql" command.
+See inline comments for more information.  named parseRails2fkcSchema can extract the necessary information from a Rails 2.x schema that uses SQL92 inserts to create foreign key constraints.

 Overtime I hope to increase the parser library.
 However, since SQL is a non-orthogonal language (and therefore every developer seems to have her/his favorite way of writing SQL Schemas), I will be relying on the user base to help improve the parser library.